justMazi/snake-haskell/README.md

 # User Docs

 After running the executable the game is started by pressing the space bar.
-Then the game starts.
 You can turn the snake by pressing either WASD, or arrows.
 In order to boost the snake's movement, keep pressing spacebar.

-Whenever you run into a wall or into the snake itself the game ends as in the original implementation.
+Whenever you run into a wall or into the snake itself the game ends as in the original version of snake.
 You will then be shown your current best score.
 During the game you can see the score achieved so far during this run.

-Game can be exited at any moment by pressing esc.
+Game can be exited at any moment by pressing `esc`.

 # Programming Docs